sophieklm/short-lnk/README.md

 # Short Link

-Short link app using Meteor, React and Mongo
+Short link app using React with Meteor

 ## How to Use